 How long does frozen fruit last?
 That depends.
 How long does fruit juice last?
 In general, frozen fruit will only last as long as the quickest expiring ingredient in the recipe.
 They will turn to a mushy consistency if left in the refrigerator for more than a day.

 What are our shelf life resources?

-Our how long does frozen fruit last content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of frozen fruit.
+In determining how long Frozen Fruit lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Frozen Fruit.

-Although the frozen fruit shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not replace your health care professionals advice.
-So, how long will food last?
-Let’s find out!
+Although the Frozen Fruit shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
+Please eat responsibly!